Biking from Long Branch to Spring Lake

 Convention Hall lies across the boardwalk in Asbury Park

 This is kind of an unusual biking treat.
 If no one is there to object, you can ride your bike through here.
 It is an eerie feeling, as your tires glide silently across the tiles with the smallest of noises reverberating like you're in an echo chamber.
+Beginning In 2009 a bakery and several eateries put tables in this hallway.
+Posted signs now say that you may not bike through the convention hall, and during the summer it is now too crowded to do so in any event.

 A couple of years ago I was riding the boardwalk all by myself when I saw a couple walking towards me.
 They flagged me down.
 "Where are the stores?" they asked.
 I could only tell them that there weren't any.
 The couple had driven from Philadelphia to see Asbury Park, no doubt stimulated by the Bruce Springsteen album.
+But that time is gone, I'm glad to say!

 Speaking of rock, the famous "Stone Pony" still exists and has a full schedule of visiting bands.